Marcus Bhargava

 About

-I am Chair of the Board of Trustees for the Association for Citizenship Teaching, and trustee and Chair of the Educational Standards Committee for the Coombe Academy Trust.
-I represent Kingston University on the University Alliance ITE leads group.
+I serve as Chair of the Board of Trustees for the Association for Citizenship Teaching and Chair of the Educational Standards Committee for the Coombe Academy Trust.
+I represent Kingston University on the University Alliance Education Leads Group, contributing to national dialogue on inclusive and progressive teacher education, and as a member of GuildHE and UUK's Teacher Education Advisory Group.

 Qualifications